Courses Available Online, Virtually and Classroom

 Study Plan

-Before I dived into the course materials, I established a study plan.
+Before I dove into the course materials, I established a study plan.
 This was essential to ensure I stayed on task and had foresight on the individual elements and the course at large.
 Every Friday, I dedicated 3/4 hours to the course.
 After ten weeks, I had gone through all the course materials, passed the learning checks and succeeded on several mock exams.

 The course is structured as follows;